-The input/output processor, common to all DPS 4 systems, provides an initial set of communication line connections that can be used for terminal or computer-to-computer links.
+The Input/Output Processor, common to all DPS 4 systems, provides an initial set of communication line connections that can be used for terminal or computer-to-computer links.
 It provides up to eight line connections, giving a maximum individual line speed of 9,600 bits per second and a total throughput of 50,000 bits per second.

-Up to three Multi-Line Communications Processors may also be connected.
-Each processor may support up to 32 communications lines, giving a maximum line speed of 72,000 bits per second and a total throughput of 200,000 bits per second (each MLCP).
-The 96 communication lines may all be synchronous, asynchronous, current loop, or a mixture of all three.
+One Multi-Line Communications Processor may also be connected.
+This processor supports up to 32 communications lines, giving a maximum line speed of 19,200 bits per second and a total throughput of 200,000 bits per second.
+The 32 communication lines may all be synchronous, asynchronous, current loop, or a mixture of all three.
 The DPS 4 provides remote, direct, point-to-point connections to terminals and to other computers.